dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T122: Striving for justice leads to a more equitable society.
+### T122: Promoting justice and equity creates a better society.

 |Support|
 |---|